 Oh, the pressure!
 You’re invited to a Spring or early Summer wedding and have no idea of what to wear.

 Don’t worry!
-Decode 1.8 is here to help you sort things out, and to suggest you browse our wedding guest dresses suitable for any figure, any affair.
+Decode 1.8 is here to help you sort things out, and 8 is here to help you sort things out, and to provide you with a must-have spring wedding guest dress guide suitable for any figure, any affair.

 Whether it’s your cousin, your old college roommate, or your work associate who will be walking down the aisle, there are a few general guidelines—and one hard-and-fast rule—that all wedding guests should follow.